ExpressionEngine/ExpressionEngine-User-Guide/docs/channels/entries.md

     group_id="4"

-You can decide from which Member Groups (by specifying the group ID) you wish entries to be shown.
-If you choose "4", then only entries created by members of the Member Group with the ID of 4 will be shown.
-You can choose multiple Member Groups using a pipe:
+You can decide from which Member Role (by specifying the role ID) you wish entries to be shown.
+If you choose "4", then only entries created by members of the Primary Role with the ID of 4 will be shown.
+You can choose multiple Roles using a pipe:

     group_id="2|3|4"